 Choose this option if you're ready to cook with it, and all the rest!

 Ready to rock and roll?
 Order a quart sized glass jar of the best fat for baking pie crusts, frying, AND combing into one's scalp.

-If you have a specific order, larger or smaller than the ones offered here, plus contact us and we'll be happy to work with you.
+If you have a specific order, larger than the ones offered here, plus contact us and we'll be happy to work with you.

 We do not and will not ever hunt bears for their meat or their fat.
 We have developed this product as a way of reducing the amount of waste associated with taking wild game from our forests while educating others about the versatility of locally available resource.